 Hypothetical $3,500 Contribution From Ages 16 to 21

 The compounding example is a hypothetical example that assumes a $3,500 annual contribution and annual 8% return.
-Also assumes that an investor stays below the income limitations to contribute to a Roth IRA which are less than $146,000 for full eligibility for single filers and less than $230,000 for full eligibility for married filers as of October 2024.
+Also assumes that an investor stays below the 2025 income limitations to contribute to a Roth IRA which are less than $150,000 for full eligibility for single filers and less than $236,000 for full eligibility for married filers.
 The example doesn’t represent any particular investment and is for illustrative purposes only to show the mathematical concept of compounding.
 It does not account for inflation, and the rate is not guaranteed.
 Taxes are not included in the calculations.
 Investments are subject to risk, including the loss of principal.

 Maximizing Earnings From Summer Jobs

-Contributing $3,500 annually at such a young age might seem daunting, but it could be more manageable than you think.
-With an average hourly rate of $18 for a summer job according to Indeed,1 working 40 hours per week for 12 weeks would yield $8,640 before taxes.
-The IRS allows contributions of up to $7,000 in earned income for 2024, making it feasible to set aside a significant portion of summer earnings.
+At first glance, contributing $3,500 annually at a young age might seem out of reach—but with a typical summer job, it can be surprisingly attainable.
+With an average hourly rate of $16 for teens in 2024,1 working 40 hours per week for 12 weeks would yield $7,680 before taxes.
+The IRS allows contributions of up to $7,000 in earned income, making it feasible to set aside a significant portion of summer earnings.

 FIGURE 2 shows how consistent and early annual contributions of $3,500 to a Roth IRA from ages 16 to 21 could significantly grow a retirement fund by age 68.